 The late P.J.
-Wingate was, appropriately enough, from the little town of Wingate, which stands amid the mosquito-ridden marshland of South Dorchester County, Maryland.
-(Locals pronounced it win-GIT, actually.)
+Wingate was, appropriately enough, from the little town of Wingate, which stands deep in the mosquito-ridden marshland of south Dorchester County, Maryland.
+(FYI: The local pronunciation is win-GIT, not win-GATE.)
 A chemist by trade, Wingate dabbled quite a bit in writing as well.
 This is from his 1979 book, Bandages of Soft Illusion.
 It’s full of little essays about his childhood days in what was then (and still is now) a rather remote and isolated corner of the Eastern Shore.

 Neither natives nor visitors liked our mosquitoes greatly and the only man I ever knew to have a good word for the mosquito was Dr. Patrick Henry Tawes, our family physician.
 Dr. Tawes professed to admire mosquitoes greatly and had a little speech which he often gave when visitors at the bank or post office complained bitterly against them.